sebapno/CV/README.md

-# Sebastian Pino - CV Website
+# Sebastian Pino - CV

 This is a personal CV website showcasing my skills, experience, and education.
 The website is built using **HTML** and **CSS**, ensuring a professional and structured layout.